bio-tools/pub2tools/docs/usage.rst

   # results/to_biotools.json, with stemming turned off, mapping done in
   # parallel in 8 threads and up to 5 terms output for all EDAM branches
   $ java -jar path/to/pub2tools-<version>.jar -map results \
-  --stemming false --branches topic operation data format --matches 5 \
+  --stemming false --branches topic operation data format \
   --mapper-threads 8

 The following example is equivalent with the previous one, just all commands have been replaced with one `-all`_ command: